bushrakalaji/ja-framework-ca/README.md

 ## Credits

 This project was built as a course assignment and utilized the API provided by Noroff.
-The design and implementation of the eCommy Store were completed by [Bushra kalaji].
+The design and implementation of the eCommy Store were completed by [Bushra kalaji](https://github.com/bushrakalaji).